William Franklin: Asgill Affair

-Exile
+Exile and death

-The Surrender at Yorktown in October 1781 dimmed British hopes for victory, and in 1782, William Franklin departed for Britain, never to return.
+The siege of Yorktown in October 1781 dimmed British hopes for victory, and in 1782, Franklin departed for Britain, never to return.
 Once in London, he became a leading spokesman for the Loyalist community.
-Because of the continued strength of British forces in North America, in spite of the disaster at Yorktown, many expected Britain to continue fighting the war.
-The British naval victory against the French at the Battle of the Saintes and the successful defence of Gibraltar also raised their hopes.
-In summer 1782, a new British government came to power, who still hoped to achieve a reconciliation with the American colonies.

-In 1783 he visited Scotland and was asked to be a founding member of the Royal Society of Edinburgh.
+Because of the continued strength of British forces in North America, in spite of the defeat at Yorktown, many expected Britain to continue fighting the war.
+The British victory against the French at the Battle of the Saintes and the successful defence of Gibraltar also raised their hopes.
+In summer 1782, a new British government came to power, who still hoped to achieve a reconciliation with the Americans.
+In 1783, Franklin visited Scotland and was asked to be a founding member of the Royal Society of Edinburgh.

-Benjamin Franklin dedicated his autobiography (written before the war) to his son, though the only mention of William within the manuscript is the inclusion of a newspaper article in which Franklin noted that his son was authorized to make contracts to purchase carts for the British army.
-But the father and son were never reconciled; the elder Franklin became known for his uncompromising position related to not providing compensation nor amnesty for the Loyalists who left the colonies, during the negotiations in Paris for the Peace of Paris.
-His son's reputation as a Loyalist contributed to his position.
+Benjamin Franklin dedicated his autobiography (written before the war) to his son, though the only mention of William within the manuscript is the inclusion of a newspaper article in which Benjamin noted that his son was authorized to make contracts to purchase carts for the British army.
+But the father and son were never reconciled; the elder Franklin became known for his uncompromising position related to not providing compensation nor amnesty for Loyalists who left the colonies, during the negotiations in Paris for the Peace of Paris.
+His son's actions as a Loyalist contributed to his position.
 The British government gave him £1,800 from the Commissioners of Loyalist Claims.
 That was the value of his furniture; there was no payment for his lands.
 He also received a brigadier's half-pay pension of £800 per year.